blue-pen5805/sdweb-easy-prompt-selector/README.md

 ```

 @3$$animal:Cute@ -> "panda, cat, dog"

 @0-2$$animal:Cute@ -> sometimes "cat", sometimes "dog, panda", or nothing

 Please be aware that this might result in duplicate tags, as it does not avoid duplications.

 ### In Closing

 I apologize for any bugs that may occur!
-I appreciate your understanding as I continue to improve this extension.
+I appreciate your understanding.